marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    Embedded carbon

       The amount of GHG emissions associated with upstream (before operation) stages of a product’s life

+   Embedded carbon
+      Energy in TCO2e unit (also known as Embodied Energy) associated with the upstream (before operation) stages of a product's life.

    Energy

       Energy is the capacity of a system to do work.
 As used by electric utilities, it is generally a reference to electrical energy and is measured in kilowatt-hours (kWh) [IEEE-100].

-   Embedded carbon
-      Energy in TCO2e unit (also known as Embodied Energy) associated with the upstream (before operation) stages of a product’s life.

    Power